awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kendra-faq.md

 ## Properties<a name="aws-resource-kendra-faq-properties"></a>

 `Description`  <a name="cfn-kendra-faq-description"></a>
-A description of the FAQ\.
+A description for the FAQ\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)